Sales Tax on Groceries by State

 Are All Groceries Tax-Exempt?

-The key takeaway is if you sell foods and beverages and have sales tax nexus in a state where groceries are non-taxable, always double-check to be sure that the actual items you sell qualify for the state’s sales tax exemption.
+The key takeaway is if you sell foods and beverages and have sales tax nexus in a state where groceries are non-taxable, always double-check to be sure that the items you sell qualify for the state’s sales tax exemption.

 Free Download: Sales Tax Guide for E-Commerce